 Attire and Etiquette: Students are required to wear form fitting dance attire so that the alignment of your body can be seen clearly by the instructor.
+Students must choose one of the following two dress code options:

-- Ladies are required to wear a "lapa" along with leotards/sport bras (supportive) & tights/ biker shorts.
+- A "lapa" along with leotards/sport bras (supportive) & tights/ biker shorts.
 A lapa is a piece of fabric 2-3 yards in length that wraps around the hip area.
-It should drape slightly below the knees.
-Women will not be allowed to dance without it. - Men are required to wear Shokatoes (dropped crotch pant) or a loose-fitting pant that allows for freedom of movement along with a leotard, tank top or fitted t-shirt.
+It should drape slightly below the knees. - "Shokatoes" (dropped crotch pant) or a loose-fitting pant that allows for freedom of movement along with a leotard, tank top or fitted t-shirt.

-Warm up attire and socks will be allowed for the first 30 minutes of class; if needed
+Warm up attire and socks will be allowed for the first 30 minutes of class if needed.